How Europe hopes to keep trade flowing with Iran

 Q: What exactly is INSTEX?

 A: It is an organization that’s meant to coordinate import and export payments so that European companies can do business with Iran without running afoul of U.S. sanctions and Iran can get badly needed goods and revenue.
 Its founding shareholders are Britain, France and the United Kingdom.
-Others could join.
-It has not yet started operating but could soon.
+Others could join .
+An EU official said Friday that it was “now operational.”

 Q: How would INSTEX facilitate trade?